 - 1 cup ripe banana mashed

-- Make sure butter is soft but still cold.
-Beat together sugar and butter until light, pale, fluffy.
+- Make sure butter is soft but still cold before this step.
+Add butter and sugar to a mixing bowl.
+Using a whisk, beat together until light, pale & fluffy.

-- Add the other egg and beat until creamy.
+- Add the other egg and beat again just until creamy.

 - Next add the sieved flour, salt and baking powder.
 Mix it gently.

-- Adding milk in 2 batches, mix the flour until smooth.
+- Adding milk in 2 batches, mix the flour on a medium speed until smooth.
 Do not over mix it.

 - Add banana puree and mix until just combined.
 Avoid over mixing.